-GMTA State Conference November 3-5, 2022 Kennesaw State University - Kennesaw, GA Website
+GMTA State Conference November 2-4, 2023 Shorter University - Rome, GA Website

 The annual GMTA State Conference is an amazing opportunity for members to spend a weekend absorbing some of the best lectures, performances, and pedagogy classes in our teaching profession.
 Programs are headlined by some of the most accomplished educators in the country, with plenty of educational 1-2 hour classes on various topics, including repertoire, teaching styles, method books, practice improvement, composers, etc. Highlights include: one pedagogy headliner session, masterclasses for strings and piano, chamber recitals, solo piano recitals, orchestra performance with the GMTA Concerto Competition Winner, live performance from a commissioned composer.